Track brake: Usage

-Due to their track cleaning effect, magnetic track brakes increase the coefficient of adhesion between the following wheels and the rail during the brake process.
+Due to their track-cleaning effect, magnetic track brakes increase the coefficient of adhesion between the following wheels and the rail during the brake process.
 This additionally leads to an improvement of the wheel-effective brake systems.

-Basically, magnetic track brakes are distincted between rigid and articulated magnets.
+Magnetic track brakes are distincted between rigid and articulated magnets.

 History

 On April 5, 1900, the patent (AT11554) for the first electromagnetic brake for rail vehicles was registered by the Westinghouse Air Brake Company London.
 Three years later, the electromagnetic track brake was introduced in Germany by the Westinghouse Company.

 The Mg brake was characterized by the fact that the electromagnets were magnetized to different degrees by the exciter coils, which made the brake force dependent on the strength of the brake current.
 Even the winding numbers of the exciter coils were different in order to be able to regulate the brake force.
 Thus, the track brake was also equipped with several shoes in order to be able to adapt to possible unevenness of the rails.

 In 1905, the first tests were carried out by the Rhine Railway Company.
 These were track magnets with an attractive force of around 4 kN, which lowered automatically onto the rails when the current was switched on, pressing onto the brake shoes and on the wheels of the cars via a lever rigging.
 At that time, it had not yet been recognized that track brakes should work independently of the friction between the rail and the wheel.

 In 1908, Mr. Jores took over the Westinghouse representation for track brakes in Germany and played a major role in their continuation.
 After World War I, Jores led the production of his own track brakes after the patent rights had expired.
 The track brakes were based on drawings taken from Westinghouse.
 They were manufactured until 1929 without any major changes.
 The main feature of the track brake at that time were the rail shoes, which were made of a special rolled section.